Dr. Tina Alster

 We place equal emphasis on the treatment of both women and men with specially-designed facilities and treatment protocols for each.

-We are affiliated with the American Academy of Dermatology, American Medical Association, American Society for Dermatologic Surgery and American Society for Laser Medicine and Surgery.
+I am affiliated with the American Academy of Dermatology, American Medical Association, American Society for Dermatologic Surgery and American Society for Laser Medicine and Surgery.

 Where do your dermatologic interests lie?